 Ten thousand years later, Weedon Island hasn’t changed much.
 The brackish water is still a favorite fishing ground for kayak-bound anglers in search of trout, redfish and snook.
 Birders also flock here by the thousands to add roseate spoonbills, reddish egrets and white ibis to their life lists.

 Paddlers can choose from two trails in the 3,000-acre preserve.
-The southern canoe trail is a well-marked, 4-mile loop easily accessible next to the fishing pier.
+The southern trail is a well-marked, 4-mile loop easily accessible next to the fishing pier.
 The north trail, which begins in an old work canal off of San Martin Boulevard, is equally scenic but requires a little more planning.
 Rentals are available on-site through Sweetwater Kayak Rentals.

 Swim at Caladesi Island State Park